BelalElhossany/SLAMEnvironment/README.md

   - It subscribes to ```/points_raw``` topic which lidar publishes on.
   - Creates dumy PointCloud2 message to simulate the map which will be the output of the SLAM algorithm, then publishes it on ```/map``` topic.
   - Your SLAM code needs to be added to a script like this.

+NOTE: This code is included in launch files, so runs once you do step 7 or 8.